Kalicuta/DSTHC/ai-notebooks/me.md

 On that I want to say
 our management did give us a lot support and advice such as on how to build strong relationship with the stakeholders on a daily basis.
-If we can know and understand the concerns from different stakeholders like model users, market risks, in the early stage of the review, it can make our job much easier.
+If we can know and understand the concerns from different stakeholders like model users, market risks, in the early stage of the review, it can possibly make our job much easier.

+I did learnt a lot in MRG over the years, but I want to highlight the importance of both written and verbal communication which most new graduates may overlook. with that, I don't know if others have anything to add.

+---

 **What are career mobility opportunities in MRG**